MmiriMma/SALES-ANALYSIS/README.md

  - Purchase History Dataset
  - Products dataset

+I used SQL for Data Cleaning,
-Data cleaning was done with sql the functions used were
+the functions used were
 - date functions,
 - update statement,
 - drop table,